How to set goals, not NY resolutions!

 Whatever the mind can conceive and believe, it can achieve

-I love this time of year where I reflect back on all I achieved in the year gone by and then spend time planning for the following year.
+I love this time of year where I reflect back on all I achieved in the year gone by and then spend time planning goals for the following year.
 I always set aside some time to do this as I feel it is a very important exercise.
 Luckily for me it is one I enjoy doing and actually get excited about goal setting!

 Here are some steps I have found useful to help me when setting goals for the year ahead: